msimonin/ombt-orchestrator/synthetic/README.md

 ## Context

-EnOSlib is a framework to benchmark the communication middleware supported by [oslo.messaging](https://docs.openstack.org/oslo.messaging/latest/).
+This is a framework to benchmark the communication middleware supported by [oslo.messaging](https://docs.openstack.org/oslo.messaging/latest/).
 It's primary goal is to address the evaluation of https://docs.openstack.org/performance-docs/latest/test_plans/massively_distribute_rpc/plan.html.

 It is build on top of: